What is Chicken Pox?

 Chickenpox is considered a mild infection; however, complications can occur.
 Complications of chickenpox can include viral and bacterial pneumonia, bacterial skin infections, encephalitis, cerebellar ataxia, septicemia, necrotizing fasciitis, toxic shock syndrome, osteomyelitis, and septic arthritis.(11) Infants born to mothers infected with chickenpox between 5 days before and 2 days after delivery, premature infants, pregnant women, and people with immunosuppressed conditions are considered to be at higher risk of developing complications.(12)

-Recovery from chickenpox confers long-lasting natural immunity, and immunocompetent individuals rarely experience a second attack.(17) Re-exposure to the chickenpox virus strengthens a person's immune system and decreases the risk of shingles infection.(18)
+Recovery from chickenpox confers long-lasting natural immunity, and immunocompetent individuals rarely suffer a second infection.(17) Reexposure can boost immunity and decrease the risk of developing shingles.(18)

 Corvelva